alchemyplatform/alchemy-web3/README.md

 ### With a custom provider

 You may also choose to bring your own provider for writes rather than relying on one being present in the browser environment.
-To do so, pass your provider options object when creating your Alchemy Web3 instance using the `writeProvider` key:
+To do so, use the `writeProvider` option when creating your client:

 ```ts
 const web3 = createAlchemyWeb3(ALCHEMY_URL, { writeProvider: provider });